naughtyGitCat/anonymous-query-scan/README.md

 // cols type related with time, datetime, date, timestamp will be converted to local time, timestamp will be number
 // return format likes: [{number, 'string', '0000-00-00T00:00:00±0:00',...}...] func ScanAnonymousMappedRows(rows *sql.Rows) ([]map[string]any, error) {}

+// DeprecatedScanAnonymousRows scan anonymous rows without predefined struct, using simply converter match with sql types
+// cols type related with time, datetime, date, timestamp will be converted to utc time, timestamp will be datetime, json will be string
+// return format likes: [[number, 'string', '0000-00-00T00:00:00Z',...]...] func DeprecatedScanAnonymousRows(rows *sql.Rows) ([][]any, error) {}

+// DeprecatedScanAnonymousMappedRows scan anonymous rows without predefined struct, using simply converter match with sql types
+// cols type related with time, datetime, date, timestamp will be converted to utc time, timestamp will be datetime, json will be string
+// return format likes: [{'col1': number, 'col2': 'string', 'col3': '0000-00-00T00:00:00Z',...}...]
+func DeprecatedScanAnonymousMappedRows(rows *sql.Rows) ([]map[string]any, error) {}
 ```
 ## How-To
 #### install